willxxy/rust-nn/README.md

 3. `gpu_vs_cpu_mm.rs` - Testing GPU vs CPU performance times for 1000x1000 matrix multiplication for 100 iterations.

+Note: The matrices created for GPU is done through burn and the matrices created for CPU is done through ndarray.
+Additionally, the .matmul() operation for burn and .dot() operation for ndarray are a bit different so this doesn't make it a completely fair comparison...

 ## GPU vs CPU Performance